 I worked really hard my freshman semester.
 I enrolled in an introductory computer programming course and wanted to rise up to the challenge.
 My laptop illuminated the dorm room until 3 or 4am on so many nights (apologies to my roommate, Olivia), as I frantically typed up last-minute essays for Spanish or tried to keep my eyes open to digest the monotonous readings I had for my EU class.
 By the way, I’ve devolved into That Student who never completes all the readings.
 I tried to exercise regularly (and failed), I partied a small amount, and I tried to immerse myself in the full college experience.

 But I questioned everything I did.
 I realized November how pointless my classes seemed, how inadequate and lost I felt, and how discontent I was with the trajectory of my life.
-My outlook changed, and some shit ensued.
-My self-hatred swallowed me.
-I derailed.
-I lashed out at those around me.
-Returning to school after winter break felt equivalent to marching slowly towards my death.
-It’s similar to the feeling of not wanting to wake up in the morning, but x1000.
+I couldn’t see the meaning or purpose behind the things I was toiling so arduously over.
+Why did my computer science programming assignments matter?
+Did I really think I could fool people into thinking I was capable?
+Basically, shit ensued.
+Eventually, a mix of self-hatred and confusion swallowed me.
+I derailed and inadvertently lashed out at those around me in my state of turmoil.
+Returning to school after winter break felt equivalent to marching slowly towards my death, similar to the sleep inertia in the morning, not wanting to wake up, but x1000.

 I realized–college is lonely.